reficio/soap-ws/README.md

 	}
 ```

 Last, but not least.
-In most of the cases, you can relay on the default settings of the SoapContext that specifies how messages are generated, but if you would like to change it you have to populate the SoapContext object and pass it either to the WsdlParser (from that moment on, SoapBuilder will use this context as the default one), or to single methods, changing the context of the generation for the time span of a single method invocation.
+In most of the cases, you can relay on the default settings of the SoapContext that specifies how messages are generated, but if you would like to change it you have to populate the SoapContext object and pass it either to the Wsdl (from that moment on, SoapBuilder will use this context as the default one), or to single methods, changing the context of the generation for the time span of a single method invocation.
 In order to populate a SoapContext object use the fluent builder presented below.
 ```java
     SoapContext context = SoapContext.builder()
         .alwaysBuildHeaders(true)